Accelerating Quantum Eigensolver Algorithms With Machine Learning: Related Work

-\paragraph{NISQ. } Demonstrating quantum supremacy on real hardware remains a long-standing challenge, especially at a scale where quantum devices would solve real-life calculations.
-Although quantum supremacy seems difficult to achieve soon, NISQ algorithms are a prominent example that hybrid systems combining small quantum circuits with classical computations could present some computational advantages, i.e., a quantum advantage \cite{preskill_quantum_2018}.
+Demonstrating quantum supremacy on real hardware remains a long-standing challenge, especially at a scale where quantum devices would solve real-life calculations.
+Although quantum supremacy seems difficult to achieve soon, NISQ algorithms---Imperfect hardware is often called Noisy Intermediate-Scale Quantum (NISQ) devices---are a prominent example that hybrid systems combining small quantum circuits with classical computations could present some computational advantages, i.e., a quantum advantage \cite{preskill_quantum_2018}.
 Most agree this stage of QC will likely last for the next few years if not decades, and refer to it as the NISQ era \cite{preskill_quantum_2018}.
 Variational Quantum Algorithms (VQA) are the most common example of an efficient combination of a reduced quantum circuit inside a classical optimisation loop \cite{tilly_variational_2022}.
+Other algorithms use classical optimisation to optimise quantum calculations, such as QCELS \cite{ding_even_2023, ding_simultaneous_2023} that uses a fitting procedure to optimise quantum calculations.
+Because of their prominent role in modern Quantum Computing research and industrial applications, we chose to focus our study on Variational and QCELS Algorithms.

-\paragraph{Machine Learning.} Machine Learning (ML) algorithms are increasingly used to improve and automate software engineering tasks \cite{ML2SE1997,ML2SE2003,ML2SE_Harman2012,ML4SE2018,ML4SE2019}, especially after the advent of Large Language Models (LLM), with common applications in software engineering, including optimisation, code generation, bug detection and automated testing \cite{10449667,wang2024software,GinLLM,StableYolo2023,Dakhama2023:searchgem5,huang2024large}.
-Furthermore, connections between Machine Learning and QC have been broadly explored, both to optimise Machine Learning with QC and to optimise QC with Machine Learning \cite{fastovets_machine_2019,peral-garcia_systematic_2024,wang_comprehensive_2024}.
-As we aim to optimise the quantum algorithm hyper-parameters classically, we discuss how we apply machine learning to enhance the software engineering aspects of our approach in \sectref{sec:preml}.
+\textbf{Machine Learning for Quantum Software Engineering.} Machine learning algorithms are increasingly used to improve and automate software engineering tasks \cite{ML2SE1997,ML2SE2003,ML2SE_Harman2012,ML4SE2018,ML4SE2019}, especially after the advent of Large Language Models (LLM), with common applications in software engineering, including optimisation, code generation, bug detection and automated testing \cite{10449667,wang2024software,GinLLM,StableYolo2023,Dakhama2023:searchgem5,huang2024large}.
+In \autoref{sec:preml}, we suggest applying these ideas in the context of quantum algorithms, accelerating their performances We apply a search-based process to identify the optimal combination of the hyperparameters (global minima) using our regressor trained on smaller systems to estimate the system energy as the fitness function.
+We give here an overview of the methods used: search-based methods, the regressor and its Python implementation. \cite{fastovets_machine_2019, wang_comprehensive_2024, peral-garcia_systematic_2024}.

+Although existing applications of Machine Learning in Quantum Computing have been investigated \cite{ramezani_machine_2020}, it remains a very young and open field of research.
+While Quantum Machine Learning offers potential speedups in Machine Learning tasks \cite{umer_comprehensive_2022}, very recent work also demonstrates promising results in applying Machine Learning to Optimise Quantum Computations \cite{cho_machine_2024, li_quarl_2024}.